StoicAlexx/My-ReadMe/README.md

 - **UWU Media**
   Designed and implemented a custom ClickUp CRM + project management system for a distributed design team and influencer-focused agency.

-- **JRNY** (🔜 AWS Marketplace)
+- **JRNY** Visitor Management System
 A visitor and campus management platform designed for large institutions.
 Supports automation, service tracking, and real-time data capture.
-Used Hubspot for Marketing and Client Engagements.

 # **and more!**